markterweele/windows-itpro-docs/windows/configuration/kiosk/index.md

 ---
-title: Windows kiosks and restricted user experiences
+title: Windows Single-App and Multi-App Kiosk Configuration Options Overview
-description: Learn about the options available in Windows to configure kiosks and restricted user experiences. ms.topic: overview ms.date: 10/31/2024
+description: Learn how to configure Windows kiosks with single-app and multi-app options for a secure and enhanced user experience. ms.topic: overview ms.date: 10/31/2024
 ---

-# Windows kiosks and restricted user experiences
+# Windows Kiosks Configuration Options Overview

 Organizations are constantly seeking ways to streamline operations, improve customer service, and enhance productivity.
 One effective solution is the deployment of kiosk devices.
 These specialized devices offer a range of benefits that can significantly impact an organization's efficiency and success.
 For example:

-- Cost-effective customer service: kiosks allow organizations to provide essential services without the need for dedicated staff.
+- **Cost-effective customer service**: kiosks allow organizations to provide essential services without the need for dedicated staff.
 Whether it's checking in at a hotel, ordering food at a restaurant, or printing boarding passes at an airport, kiosks reduce labor costs while maintaining service quality.
 Customers appreciate the convenience of self-service options, leading to higher satisfaction levels
-- Reduced wait times: long queues and wait times frustrate customers and staff members.
+- **Reduced wait times**: long queues and wait times frustrate customers and staff members.
 Kiosks expedite processes by allowing users to complete tasks independently.
 Whether it's paying bills, renewing memberships, or accessing information, kiosks empower users to get things done swiftly
-- Consistent brand experience: kiosks ensure a uniform brand experience across different locations.
+- **Consistent brand experience**: kiosks ensure a uniform brand experience across different locations.
 Whether in retail stores, schools, airports, or healthcare facilities, the interface remains consistent.
 Brand consistency builds trust and reinforces the organization's image
-- Customization and flexibility: kiosks can be tailored to specific needs.
+- **Customization and flexibility**: kiosks can be tailored to specific needs.
 From touchscreens to barcode scanners, organizations choose features that align with their goals.
 Whether it's self-checkout, wayfinding, or interactive product catalogs, kiosks adapt to diverse requirements

-Windows offers two different options for public or specialized use:
+Windows offers two options for public or specialized use:

 :::row:::
     :::column span="1":::
     :::image type="content" source="images/kiosk.png" alt-text="Icon representing a kiosk." border="false":::
     :::column-end:::
     :::column span="3":::
-    #### Kiosk experience
+    #### Kiosk
     :::column-end:::
 :::row-end:::

 This option runs a single application in full screen, and people using the device can only use that app.
 When the designated kiosk account signs in, the kiosk app launches automatically.
 This option is sometimes referred to as *single-app kiosk*.

-Windows offers two different features to configure a kiosk experience:
+Windows has two features to configure a single-app kiosk:

 - **Assigned Access**: used to execute a single Universal Windows Platform (UWP) app or Microsoft Edge in full screen above the lock screen.
 When the kiosk account signs in, the kiosk app launches automatically.
 If the UWP app is closed, it automatically restarts
 - **Shell Launcher**: used to configure a device to execute a Windows desktop application as the user interface.
 The application that you specify replaces the default Windows shell (`Explorer.exe`) that usually runs when a user signs in.
 This type of single-app kiosk doesn't run above the lock screen